 Bonus Paris Travel Tip: The Metro is a safe and easy way to get around Paris.
 You can pre-purchase tickets or buy them as you go for around €1.90 p.p per one-way trip.
 The map system is easy to figure out and the trains run regularly, with multiple language options available at the ticket booths.
 Be sure to have the cash to use the ticket booths or you can purchase using your credit card from the staff.
 Just be sure to be wary of pickpockets – keep your bags to the front and watch each other’s back!

 13. Take a cruise along the Seine

 No doubt, you’ll be doing a lot of walking so it’s a good idea to plan a few activities that give your legs, knees and back a well-deserved rest from time-to-time.
 One great way to do this is taking a sunset cruise along the Seine, so you can just sit back with a cool drink, soak in all the sites and enjoy your vacation.
 There are a few different companies you can go with, so it pays to research and find one that meets your needs.
 Keep in mind, there are also some companies who offer dinner cruises, which could be a good option for you as well.
-Find the 10 best Seine river cruises here.
+Book a Seine river cruise here.

 14. Check out Museé national Picasso-Paris